 Colcannon is a buttery blend of potatoes and kale with a lot of butter.
 And then some more butter.
 It’s a traditional Irish dish and is perfect for St. Patrick’s Day (and any other time you need an excuse to eat butter).

-Listen to me explain briefly about how to make this dish, with some great tips along the way, by clicking the play button below:
+Listen to learn how to make this recipe, along with some great tips from Christine:

 Ingredients